Shamshad Abdullaev: International Collaborations

 In 2012, Abdullaev, along with other writers including Fanny Rubio and Rainer Rilke, was featured in a poetry compilation, Two Lines 19: Passageways.
 The compilation, published by the Center for the Art of Translation, features various poems from authors around the world sharing their unique experiences.

 In 2015, Abdullaev participated in Your Language My Ear, an international poetry symposium dedicated to Russian poetry in translation and held at the University of Pennsylvania.
 He appeared alongside Polina Barskova, Keti Chukhrov, Alexandra Petrova, and Aleksandr Skidan, as well as a number of other important translators.
 Several of Abdullaev's poems translated at this event have since been published in English.

 In April 2017, Abdullaev teamed up with Words Without Borders' online magazine to release three new poems, translated by Alex Cigale and Dana Golin, respectively.

 Fergana School

-Abdullaev is the founder and most prominent poet of the so-called Fergana School of poetry, which is based in his hometown.
-He founded the school in 1990 along with fellow Uzbek poets Hamid Ismailov and Khamdam Zakhirov.
+Abdullaev was the founder and most prominent poet of the so-called Fergana School of poetry, which is based in his hometown.
+He founded the school in 1990 along with fellow Uzbek poets Hamid Ismailov and Hamdam Zakirov.

 Despite being located in Uzbekistan, the school primarily publishes poetry in Russian.
-Abdullaev has said that the reason he does not publish more poems in the Uzbek language is because he views his poems as forms of intercultural dialogue between Post-Soviet peoples.
+Abdullaev said that the reason he did not publish more poems in the Uzbek language was because he viewed his poems as forms of intercultural dialogue between Post-Soviet peoples.
 His poems can be best described as contrasting the cultures, customs and nuances of Central Asia with distinctively Western principles and theories, in the hopes of creating a dialogue between the two different cultures.
 The declarative function of the Fergana School is to start a "neutral dialogue" between the East and West with poetry that speaks to both sides.